Inter Milan’s 10 best transfers of all time

 In what will go down as one of the best free transfers of all time, Inter signed Esteban Cambiasso for absolutely nothing in 2004 after his contract with Real Madrid expired.

-The Argentine would go on to win five Serie A titles and four Coppa Italia trophies in his decade with the Nerazzurri.
+The Argentine went on to win five Serie A titles and four Coppa Italia trophies in his decade with the Nerazzurri.

-In the 2009/10 season Cambiasso was one of Inter's key players in the Champions League victory, and scored a vital goal versus Chelsea in the first knockout stage of the tournament.
+In the 2009/10 season, Cambiasso was one of Inter's key players in the Champions League victory, and scored a vital goal against Chelsea in the first knockout stage of the tournament.

 Arguably still underrated, he was one of the most stylish and assured midfielders around, and was was crucial to all of Inter's success during his time at the club.